erikyao/erikyao.github.io/_posts/2016-06-14-digest-of-ggplot2.md

 layer(geom, geom_params, stat, stat_params, data, mapping, position)
 ```

 Here is what a more complicated call looks like.
-It produces a histogram (a combination of bars and binning) coloured “steelblue” with a bin width of 2:
+It produces a histogram coloured “steelblue” with a bin width of 2:

 ```r
 p <- ggplot(diamonds, aes(x = carat))